 Kentucky city removing statue of anti-immigrant editor

 LOUISVILLE, Ky.
-(AP) — The statue of a Kentucky newspaper editor whose anti-immigration and anti-Catholic editorials sparked a deadly riot is being removed from Louisville’s main public library.
+(AP) — The statue of a Kentucky newspaper editor whose anti-immigration and anti-Catholic editorials were blamed for a deadly riot is being removed from Louisville’s main public library.

-The Courier Journal reports the city of Louisville announced Monday that the statue of George Dennison Prentice will be moved Tuesday to a storage facility.
+The Courier Journal reports the city of Louisville said the statue of George Dennison Prentice will be moved Tuesday to a storage facility.

-The statue was vandalized after the deadly white nationalist rally in Charlottesville, Virginia, and again in February.
+The statue was twice vandalized after the deadly white nationalist rally in Charlottesville, Virginia.

 Mayor Greg Fischer said libraries foster education and inclusiveness, while the Louisville Journal founder pushed a message “that led to the 1855 Bloody Monday riot where at least 22 people were killed.”
-Protestant mobs with the nativist “Know-Nothing Party” attacked German and Irish-Catholic neighborhoods that backed Democrats.
+Protestant mobs with the nativist “Know-Nothing Party” attacked German and Irish-Catholic neighborhoods backing Democrats that Election Day.

 The statue’s fate is undetermined.
 The city says Prentice’s burial place, Cave Hill Cemetery, wouldn’t take it.